Gagniuc/DNA-complementarity-alignment-in-JS/README.md

 # DNA complementarity alignment in JS
 This implementation makes a complementarity alignment, namely it detects where two strands of DNA are complementary.
+This simple implementation is the core of the application found here: https://github.com/Gagniuc/Jupiter-Bioinformatics-V2-normal

 # Live demo
 https://gagniuc.github.io/DNA-complementarity-alignment-in-JS/